 Thanks to Mercedes-Benz and their innovation, a whole new generation of car keys entered the market.
 You can touch the button and unlock your car, turn the radio on, adjust the seating position amongst other creature comforts.
 Some smart keys lock the vehicle themselves in case the owner of the vehicle walks away.

-A car using smart keys detect the keys itself, thanks to the built-in antenna.
+A car using smart keys detects the keys themselves, thanks to the built-in antenna.

 This is a specific type of car key, as master keys were once used for programming replacement car keys at car dealerships.
 Be aware of this fact when purchasing a second-hand vehicle, as losing the master key will require replacing the whole engine management track – which can be very expensive depending on the vehicle in question.